Fast Track Diploma Requirements

 - The number of successfully completed science courses.

-- The correlation between your first-year diploma courses and your undergraduate degree courses (biology, statistics, physics, English, etc.).
+- The correlation between your first-year diploma courses and your undergraduate degree courses (anatomy and physiology, statistics, physics, English, etc.).

 The number of fast-track seats is limited.